firebase/FirebaseUI-iOS/FirebaseAuthUI/README.md

 ### Configuration

-All operations, callbacks, UI customizations are done through an `FIRAuthUI` instance.
-The `FIRAuthUI` instance associated with the default `FIRAuth` instance can be accessed as follows:
+All operations, callbacks, UI customizations are done through an `FUIAuth` instance.
+The `FUIAuth` instance associated with the default `FIRAuth` instance can be accessed as follows:

 ```swift